-- Write a list of all the questions you both have so you don’t forget them during the actual appointment.
-You can call Cancer Council 13 11 20 if you need information or help working out the questions to ask, or see Cancer Council’s question checklists.
+- Write a list of the questions you both have so you don’t forget them during the actual appointment.
+For suggestions, see the question checklists in our Cancer Council booklets.

 - Work out your most pressing questions as time may be limited.
 Ask for a longer appointment if you have a lot of questions.

-- Make a list of all the medicines being taken, including any vitamin supplements and complementary therapies.
+- Keep a record of the medicines the person is taking, including any vitamins and complementary therapies.
 Note the dose and any side effects.

-- Record any recent changes in the person’s condition or symptoms so you can tell the doctor about them.
+- Record any recent changes in the person’s condition or symptoms so you can tell the health professional about them.

 During the visit

-- Take notes or ask the doctor if you can record the discussion (many mobile phones have a recording function).
+- Take notes or ask the health professional if you can record the discussion (many mobile phones have a recording function).